You are currently viewing Tax Tips for Corporate Taxpayers

 Learn to Use i-Tax Platform – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (28/3/2017)

-All taxpayers must make an effort to learn how to use i-Tax platform.
+All taxpayers must attempt to learn how to use i-Tax platform.
 The taxpayers should stop relying on other people to make tax returns for them.
 The reason is that in case the tax returns are not made correctly or on time, and there will be fines, penalties and interests to pay, it is the taxpayer who will pay not their agent.

 Register or Migrate to i-Tax Platform – Dr. Wakaguyu Wa Kiburi & taxkenya.com Team (26/3/2017)